-The predicted near-term demise of the print magazine industry is exaggerated.
+The predicted demise of the print magazine industry is grossly exaggerated.
+There continues to be a strong demand for travel writers.
 For those wanting to succeed in the print arena, here are eight strategies to help you:

-There are 7,293 magazines in America and 2,639 in the U.K. Plus there are thousands more between Canada, Australia, South Africa, and New Zealand.
+There are 7,293 magazines in America and 2,639 in the U.K. - plus thousands more between Canada, Australia, South Africa, and New Zealand.